seopbo/nemo-skills-patch/docs/evaluation/speech-audio.md

 ## Preparing MMAU-Pro Data

 MMAU-Pro requires audio files for meaningful evaluation. **Audio files are downloaded by default** to ensure proper evaluation.

-!!! warning "Running without audio files"
-    If you want to evaluation without audio files (not recommended) use `--no-audio` flag.
-In this case you can also set `--skip_data_dir_check` as data is very lightweight when audio files aren't being used.

 ### Data Preparation